NewoIsTaken/munch/README.md

 Munch is a web application that queries Harvard University Dining Service's (HUDS's) API to fetch menu info and provide a platform for Harvard students to rate their meals at their dining hall.

+It is currently hosted at [munch-2wuw.onrender.com](https://munch-2wuw.onrender.com) if you would like to access it.

 ## Installation & Setup

 ### Project